 As with adults, the integrity of children’s information is strongly linked to access and participation.
 This is particularly important as a child is more likely to – knowingly or not – hand over incorrect data.
 Additionally, they may not understand the consequences of doing so.

-In order to ensure integrity, we come back to accessibility and making it easy for parents to access and make adjustments to their children’s data.
+To ensure integrity, we come back to accessibility and making it easy for parents to access and make adjustments to their children’s data.
 Entities can also go a step further and verify details that are being submitted.
-This is especially prevalent in the case when parents are the ones creating or verifying accounts.
+This is especially prevalent in cases where parents are the ones creating or verifying accounts.
 We mentioned PRIVO earlier and indeed their software is used to verify the identity of parents by various means, including through a credit card or social security number.

 We also talked about data security in our previous post.
 As mentioned, children are considered a vulnerable group.
 Therefore, their information is even more sensitive than that of adults.
 For example, a child receiving a scam email as a result of their details being leaked may be more prone to fall for it.

 Sites like G Suite for Education have come under scrutiny for how they collect and use the data of children.
-As a result, they have plenty of answers to security questions in their privacy and security page.
+As a result, they have plenty of answers to questions regarding security in their privacy and security page.

 As you can see, while the core principles of fair information practices for children remain similar to those for adults, there are some additional facets to be aware of.
 Entities dealing with children’s information should take extra care to ensure that parents are given sufficient opportunity to protect their child’s information.